iamsayan/wp-last-modified-info/readme.txt

 #### What does this plugin do?

-Using this plugin, you can show last modified info on your wordpress posts and pages.
-Add short code [lmt-post-modified-info] for posts and [lmt-page-modified-info] for pages.
-You can also enable revision meta tag for your pages and posts.
-With this plugin, you can also set custom styles.
+Using this plugin, display last modified info on your WordPress posts and pages.
+Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
+You will also be able to add Revised Metadata to your posts and pages through this plugin, but that is completely optional.

+* Allows you to display Last modified information in your posts and pages individually.
+* Provides you with options to display the last modified/last updated date above or below your posts and pages.
+You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.
+* Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
+* Allows you to add Revised Meta tags to your WordPress posts and pages.
+* Allows you to display last modified info in all posts types column and publish meta box in the dashboard.
+* Allows you to sort posts/pages by last updated/modified info.

+#### Compatibility

+This plugin is fully compatible with WordPress Version 4.4 and beyond and also compatible with any WordPress theme.

 #### Support
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)